 Located just on two hours' drive south of Hobart, stunning Bruny Island is a nature and gourmet food lover's delight.
 This fabulous day tour will introduce you to both the island’s unspoiled natural beauty and delicious bounty.

-On this Bruny Island food and sightseeing tour you’ll discover everything that makes this pristine Tasmanian landscape so special.
-Taste the freshest local produce (everything from oysters to cider, chocolate, fudge and artisanal cheeses!), climb The Neck lookout for stunning views and tour the iconic Cape Bruny Lighthouse.
-Image: Patricia Maunder
+This Bruny Island food and sightseeing tour reveals everything that makes the region so special.
+Taste the freshest local produce (everything from oysters to cider, chocolate, fudge and artisanal cheeses!), climb The Neck lookout for stunning views, and tour the iconic Cape Bruny Lighthouse.
+Duration: 10 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 The Bruny Island welcome begins well before we arrive at this increasingly popular destination off Tasmania’s south-east coast.

 We’re about to head off on the Bruny Island food and sightseeing tour offered by Bruny Island Safaris.
 Rick, an island local, pulls up outside our Hobart hotel on a dark winter’s morning, radiating a warm but well organised manner the moment he springs from the mini-bus.

 We pile in, joining several other friendly travellers headed for an island off an island off an island, where nature and good food attract Australian and international visitors alike.
 After an easy drive out of town, and an even shorter ferry crossing from Kettering, we’re on Bruny and almost immediately tucking into local cheese and artisanal bread.